MicrosoftDocs/azure-devops-docs/docs/repos/tfvc/add-files-server.md

    > [!IMPORTANT]
    > Make sure this folder is checked in.
 If you create a new folder, right-click it and select **Check In**, then check in the new folder before proceeding.

-1. Drag the files from Windows File Explorer into the folder in **Source Control Explorer**.
+1. Drag the files from Windows File Explorer into the Visual Studio **Source Control Explorer** window.
 1. On the **Pending Changes** page in **Team Explorer**, make sure that **Included items** lists all the files you want to add, and then select **Check In**.

 ## Use binaries that your code doesn't include